-Peach wine is a sweet, golden coloured wine that is full of the ripe flavour of summer.
-I like to drink it cold, like sweet white wine, or mixed with a bit of sparkling water for a refreshing afternoon cocktail.
+Peach wine is a sweet, golden-colored wine that is full of the ripe flavor of summer.
+I like to drink it cold, like a glass of sweet white wine, or mixed with a bit of sparkling water for a refreshing afternoon cocktail.

 The Perfect Fruit and Peach Wine

-The recipe is written for using just peaches, however, I like making a blended peach wine by using a mix of peaches and other fruit.
-It just provides a more balanced flavour.
+The recipe is written for using just peaches, however, I usually make a blended peach wine by using a mix of peaches and other fruit.
+It just provides a more full and balanced flavor.

-Here are a few recommend peach wine combinations with the amount of fruit that should be used in combination with the peaches.
+Here are a few recommend peach wine fruit mixes with the amount of fruit that should be used in combination with the peaches.

-- Rhubarb: This is my absolute FAVOURITE flavour combination.
+- Rhubarb: I know it’s an unusual mix, but it is my absolute FAVORITE.
 Something about the tartness of the rhubarb just tastes right when combined with peaches.
 Replace up to 1/4 of the peaches with finely diced rhubarb stalks.